Introduction

 Conclusion

 Mastering the art of writing without parentheses is a valuable skill that significantly improves the clarity and professionalism of any written communication.
-By integrating supplementary information directly into sentence structures, writers create more cohesive arguments that guide readers smoothly through complex topics.
+But by integrating supplementary information directly into sentence structures, writers create more cohesive arguments that guide readers smoothly through complex topics.
 This technique reduces cognitive load on readers, improves comprehension, and demonstrates sophisticated command of language and grammar.

 Practical Strategies for a Parentheses‑Free Draft